scipy-lectures/scientific-python-lectures/intro/scipy.rst

  * Erf, the area under a Gaussian curve: `special.erf`

 Statistics and random numbers: ``scipy.stats``
 -----------------------------------------------

-The module `scipy.stats` contains statistical tools and probabilistic description of random processes.
+The module `scipy.stats` contains statistical tools and probabilistic descriptions of random processes.
 Random number generators for various random process can be found in `numpy.random`.

 Histogram and probability density function